moatom/moatom.github.io/index.md

 I am a graduate student at Tohoku University majoring in computer science.

-My research interest foucuses on theoretical foundations for software and the application of them, especcialy in the following fields:
+My research interest foucuses on theoretical foundations for software and the application of them, especially in the following fields:

-- Programming Languages
+- Programming language
-- Functional Programming
+- Functional programming
-- Embedded Domain Specific Languages
+- (Embedded) Domain-specific language

 My current work is for [strymonas](https://strymonas.github.io/).

 ##  Education